victor-fancelli-capdevila/abc_dl/pages/imprint.md

 # Imprint

-Víctor Fancelli Capdevila
+Víctor Fancelli Capdevila<br/>

-Winterstraße, 25
+Winterstraße, 25<br/>

-76137 Karlsruhe
+76137 Karlsruhe<br/>

-Phone: +49015224802420
+Phone: +49015224802420<br/>
 E-Mail: vfcapdevila@hfg-karlsruhe.de

-> This is a translation of the [German Impressum]({{site.baseurl}}/de/imprint}}), for information purposes only.
+> This is a translation of the [German Impressum]({{site.baseurl}}/de/imprint), for information purposes only.
 Although every effort has been made to make the translation as accurate as possible, the legal interpretation of this translation could generate misunderstandings.
 Should this be the case, we encourage you to write to us to correct the translation and urge, in case of conflict, to take the original German document as a reference.

 ## Notice according to the Online Dispute Resolution Regulation

 Under applicable law, we are obliged to inform consumers of the existence of the European Online Dispute Resolution platform, which can be used to resolve disputes without having to go to court.
 The European Commission is responsible for setting up the platform.
 The European Online Dispute Resolution Platform can be found here: [http://ec.europa.eu/odr](http://ec.europa.eu/odr).
 Our email is: vfcapdevila@hfg-karlsruhe.de